Modeling Ideological Salience and Framing in Polarized Online Groups with Graph Neural Networks and Structured Sparsity: Introduction

 \section{Introduction}

-The ideological polarization of online political discourse on platforms such as Twitter \citep{Yardi.2010, Conover.2011, Himelboim.2013}, Facebook \citep{Bakshy.2015, Bessi.2016b, Bessi.2016}, and Reddit \citep{An.2019, Marchal.2020} has received increasing attention in the computational social sciences over the last years, particularly after the beginning of the Covid-19 pandemic \citep{Green.2020, Jiang.2020, He.2021, Jing.2021}.
-In NLP, a growing body of work on polarization has discovered typical mechanisms by which polarization manifests itself linguistically \citep{An.2018, Demszky.2019, Shen.2019, Roy.2020, Tyagi.2020, Vorakitphan.2020}.
-However, these studies rely on explicit information about the political orientation of text (e.g., manual labels), a requirement seldom met in dynamically evolving social media.
+The polarization of online political discourse on platforms such as Twitter \citep{Himelboim.2013}, Facebook \citep{Bakshy.2015}, and Reddit \citep{An.2019} has received increasing attention in the computational social sciences recently, particularly in the context of Covid-19 \citep{Green.2020}.
+In NLP, a growing body of work has discovered mechanisms by which polarization manifests itself linguistically (e.g., \citealp{Demszky.2019}).
+However, the methods proposed so far rely on knowing in advance the political orientation of text, a requirement seldom met in social media.